Solamil/rsync-script/README.md

 ## Simple examples

  - `rs ls .` - Print out list of files in a current directory(`.`) on remote host.
 If it exist on remote host.
 It is much like `ls -la` on local machine.
+ - `rs diff compare.txt` - Print out differences between local `compare.txt` and remote one.
+ - `rs home pull --dry-run` - Find candidates(`--dry-run` - rsync option) for pulling files and directories defined in `$HOME` directory.
  - `rs dir/ push -r` - Push directory and its content (`-r`) to remote host.
 Directory is defined with relative path.
- - `rs diff compare.txt` - Print out differences between local `compare.txt` and remote one.
- - `rs home pull --dry-run` - Find candidates(`--dry-run` - rsync option) for pulling files and directories defined in `$HOME` directory.
+ - `rs path/to/file/test.txt pathtofile/ push` - Transfer `test.txt` from directory `path/to/file/` to directory `pathtofile/` on a remote side.

 ## Dependencies